collaborative-robotics/collaborative-robotics.github.io/surgical-robotics-challenge/challenge-2021.md

 Awards will be given for the winning entries in each challenge.
 The awards will consist of cash prizes and travel grants to a future (in-person) AccelNet Surgical Robotics Challenge.

-The cash prize total is $3000, to be distributed between the winning entries for each challenge.
+Intuitive Surgical is sponsoring a cash prize total of $3000, to be distributed between the winning entries for each challenge.

 ## [System Setup](./system-setup.md)